schatt/6layer/Development/AI_AGENT_v6.4.0.md

 - Use built-in `SixLayerDesignSystem`, `HighContrastDesignSystem`, or create custom implementations
 - Map Figma tokens, JSON design systems, or CSS custom properties to SixLayer tokens
 - Components automatically adapt to theme changes through environment injection

+2. SixLayerTestKit Usage
+- Import `SixLayerTestKit` in test targets for comprehensive testing utilities
+- Use `testKit.serviceMocks` for mocking CloudKit, Notification, Security, and other services
+- Use `testKit.formHelper` for creating and testing DynamicForm interactions
+- Use `testKit.navigationHelper` for testing navigation flows and Layer 1 functions
+- Use `testKit.layerFlowDriver` for deterministic Layer 1→6 flow testing
+- Configure mocks before exercising code, verify both results and interactions
+- Use `TestDataGenerator` for realistic test data generation

 ### 2. CloudKit Service Usage
 - Implement `CloudKitServiceDelegate` to provide container identifier and configuration